fqdeng/SimpleExcelReader/README.md

 # SimpleExcelReader

 * It aims to help python beginners to learn how to code,
-* also you cna use it to read excel files and process it with python script
+* also you can use it to read excel files and process it with python script

 # Demo
 <img src="./img/app.png">